David James (actor, born 1972): Early life

 James grew up in Paarl, Western Cape on a wine farm.
 His family were conservatives and separatists, his father a Dutch Reformed man, whereas James was liberal.
 He and his family also clashed early on regarding his choice of careers.
 As a young man, James struck a bargain with his family that if he were to receive his WP-colours in sports, he could then pursue his choice of studies.
 After accomplishing this and after his tour of duty in the military, he chose to study acting.

 From 1995 to 2001, James studied acting, singing, dancing, and the flute.
 One of his instructors was the famous Joan Brickhill, a "grand dame" of South African theatre and a Tony Award-nominated choreographer, under whom James studied from 1997 through 2001.
-During this time he also worked selling cars, washing cars, cleaning pools, and even caring for the elderly.
+During this time he also worked selling and washing cars, cleaning pools, and caring for the elderly.

 Career

 Early work

-On stage he has costarred in productions of The Picture of Dorian Gray (2002), A Midsummer Night's Dream (2005) and My Fair Lady (2006), and others, as well as in the locally written and well-reviewed 2007 Fangs, a comedic telling of a Johannesburg vampire that loses his fangs.
+On stage he has costarred in productions of The Picture of Dorian Gray (2002), A Midsummer Night's Dream (2005) and My Fair Lady (2006), and others, as well as Fangs in 2007, a comedic telling of a Johannesburg vampire that loses his fangs.
 He also costarred in Everybody Else (is Fucking Perfect), a 2007 comedy about a married couple forced to face the husband's sexuality and infidelity.

 James has appeared in numerous commercials and corporate promotional materials, including ads and promotions for Toys 'R Us, Ford, Compaq, and Cipler Insurance.

 He has also guest-starred in many South African television series and soaps, including roles in Criminal Minds (2000), Snitch (2004), Jozi Street (2004), and the long-running Isidingo, where from 2004 to 2006 he portrayed a hired assassin called Mad Dog.